matuteiglesias/journal/content/Dev/2024-12-13_Integrated_Weather_Alerts_into_Google_Calendar.md

 ### Key Activities
 - Integrated weather alerts into Google Calendar via n8n.
-- Configured Google Calendar events with dynamic titles and end times using [[JavaScript]] expressions.
+- Configured Google Calendar events with dynamic titles and end times using JavaScript expressions.
 - Debugged time zone issues in n8n and Google Calendar.
 - Addressed time zone mismatches in OpenWeatherMap [[API]].
-- Developed a [[JavaScript]] script for weather notifications with start and end times.
+- Developed a JavaScript script for weather notifications with start and end times.
 - Configured Google Calendar event transparency in n8n.
-- Summarized the weather event notification [[workflow]].
+- Summarized the weather event notification workflow.

 ### Achievements
 - Successfully integrated weather alerts into Google Calendar.
 - Ensured accurate time zone handling and event transparency.

 ### Pending Tasks
-- Further testing and validation of the [[workflow]] in different scenarios.
+- Further testing and validation of the workflow in different scenarios.